nish0753/GET-TAXI_ORDER_PREDICTION/README.md

-# GET Taxi Order Prediction 🚖📊
+# Insights from Failed Orders �

-A data science project analyzing taxi orders from GET (Gett), focused on understanding order patterns, failure reasons, and building predictive insights for ride-hailing optimization.
-This is a comprehensive portfolio project demonstrating exploratory data analysis, visualization, and machine learning techniques using Python.
+A data science project analyzing failed taxi orders from Gett, aimed at finding actionable insights into why ride requests go unfulfilled.
+This is a practical, portfolio-ready example of exploratory data analysis, visualization, and spatial analytics using Python.

 ## Table of Contents
 - [Project Overview](#project-overview)